LyotardPostmodernizm/LyotardPostmodernizm/README.md

 ###

-<p align="left">My name is Mehmet Onur Aysel and I'm a passionate Junior Java Backend developer from Turkey</p>
+<p align="left">My name is Mehmet Onur Aysel and I'm a passionate Full-Stack web developer with Java - Spring and React.js, Next.js from Turkey</p>

 ###